 Legal Recourse

-If disputes cannot be resolved through arbitration or if the warranty provider fails to fulfill their obligations, it’s important to be aware of your legal rights and options for seeking legal recourse.
+If arbitration fails or the warranty provider does not honor their obligations, know your legal options for seeking resolution.

 Service Agreements